 The Nation has a full-time publicity director who has had success securing television exclusives with major networks.
 Our editors and writers appear frequently on television and radio.
 We have over 130,000 Twitter followers and over 25,000 Facebook fans.

 8. Do you have a reporter already on staff or a freelancer identified that covers this beat?

-Mike Elk
+Mike Elk Sample Budget Document

 Please fill in this worksheet as a part of your application.